 Replace ( string1, find, replacement, [start, [count, [compare]]] )

 Optional.
 This can be one of the following values:

 The REPLACE function can be used in the following versions of Microsoft Excel:

 The REPLACE function can be used in Microsoft Excel as the following type of function:

 The REPLACE function can be used in VBA code in Microsoft Excel.

-Let's look at some Excel REPLACE function examples and explore how you would use the REPLACE function in Excel VBA code:
+Let's look at some Excel REPLACE function examples and explore how to use the REPLACE function in Excel VBA code: